Niki-600/kdesu-rust-workaround/README.md

       Example: "command=/home/user/kdesu-sudo-wrapper"
 - Make kdesu-sudo-wrapper executable (right click -> Properties -> Permissions -> Check "Allow file to be executed as a program")

-This script IS NOT intended to be a PERMANENT FIX to this issue and cannot accept more than 9 Arguments (sudo + 8)
+This script IS NOT intended to be a PERMANENT FIX to this issue and cannot accept more than 9 Arguments (command + 8)

 DISCLAIMER: